Optimal protection and savings strategies: How to secure your child's financial future

 FAQ

-Which insurance pays if my child breaks something?
+Which insurance covers it if my child breaks something?

-If your child causes damage to a third party, the private family liability insurance typically comes into play.
-It's important that the policy also covers children who are considered incapable of committing an offense (under seven years old), as they are not legally liable themselves.
+If your child causes damage to a third party, private family liability insurance will generally apply.
+It is important that the policy also covers children who are incapable of negligence (under seven years of age), as they are not legally liable themselves.

 Are children automatically covered under their parents’ insurance?

-In statutory health insurance, children are usually co-insured free of charge as part of family insurance.
-For private liability insurance, you should choose a family tariff to include children.
-Other insurances, like accident insurance, need to be taken out separately for the child.
+In statutory health insurance, children are usually insured free of charge as part of family insurance.
+In private personal liability insurance, you should choose a family tariff to include children.
+Other policies, such as accident insurance, must be taken out separately for the child.

 What is the difference between statutory and private accident insurance for children?

-Statutory accident insurance primarily covers accidents occurring in the nursery, school, or on the direct way there and back.
-A private accident insurance, on the other hand, offers worldwide protection around the clock, even during leisure time, and often provides a lump sum payment in case of disability.
+Statutory accident insurance primarily provides benefits in the event of accidents at nursery school, at school, or on the direct journey there or back.
+Private accident insurance also offers worldwide protection around the clock, including during leisure time, and often provides a lump-sum payment in the event of disability.

-How can I best save for my child's education?
+What is the best way to save for my child’s education?

-Long-term ETF savings plans are considered very effective as they offer good return opportunities at relatively low costs.
-You can start with as little as 25 euros per month.
+Long-term ETF savings plans are considered very effective, as they offer good potential returns at comparatively low costs.
+You can get started from as little as 25 euros a month.
 Bank savings plans or special education insurance policies are also options you should compare.

-Do I need to take out a separate dental insurance policy for my child?
+Do I need to take out separate dental insurance for my child?

-Yes, if you want services that go beyond the standard coverage of the statutory health insurance (e.g., for orthodontics for minor misalignments or higher quality fillings), a separate dental supplementary insurance for your child is necessary.
+Yes, if you would like benefits that go beyond the standard coverage provided by statutory health insurance (e.g. orthodontics for minor misalignments or higher-quality fillings), separate supplementary dental insurance for your child is necessary.

 What happens to the savings when my child turns 18?

-If the savings account or securities account is in the child's name, they will have full control over the accumulated assets upon reaching the age of majority (18 years).
-Until then, the parents manage the funds in a fiduciary capacity.
+If the savings account or investment account is held in the child's name, they gain full control over the assets saved once they reach the age of majority (18 years).
+Until then, the parents manage the money in a fiduciary capacity.